-What is a product manager: the core skill sets and competencies to become a successful guru in product management.
+What a product manager is: the core skill sets and competencies to become a successful guru in product management.

-Product management is a complex of functions aimed at the product formation, its development, support, and launch to a particular market.
+Product management is a complex of functions aimed at product development, support, and launch to a particular market.

-What exactly is a product manager?
-Is product manager a good job?
+Who exactly is a product manager?
+Is it a good job?
 What skills are needed for a product manager?
 This post covers the product manager definition, the key benefits of the role, its responsibilities, and core skills required to succeed in the product management sphere.

 A product manager (PM) is the person who identifies customer needs and business objectives that a particular product will fulfill.
 He/she rallies a team and articulates what success looks like for the product.

 IT product managers sit at the intersection between business and technology.
 They translate business goals to engineers and report on product development progress to top management.
 They connect business strategy, clients’ needs, and design knowledge to develop a relevant and valuable product.
-Let’s say they act as a kind of connective tissue – they tackle everything that falls outside of the bounds of the key groups in the company.
+Let’s say, they act as a kind of connective tissue tackling everything that falls outside of the responsibilities of the key groups in the company.

 Product Manager Responsibilities

 The responsibilities of product managers vary depending on the organization and its size.
 For example, in global corporations, PMs are embedded within teams of specialists.
-Marketers and analysts may help to gather inputs, while developers and designers manage the day-to-day execution, prepare designs, test prototypes, and identify bugs.
-These managers have enough help, but they also spend more time aligning theses with a specific vision.
+Marketers and analysts may help the PM to gather inputs, while developers and designers manage the day-to-day execution, prepare designs, test prototypes, and identify bugs.
+These managers have enough help, but they also spend more time aligning teams with a specific vision.

 In small companies, product managers typically spend less time getting everyone to agree.
 However, they need more time to do the hands-on work that comes with defining a vision and seeing it through.